robtimus/junit-support/src/site/markdown/extension/test-resource.md

 Instead of having to write this boilerplate code for every project (and sometimes for multiple test classes inside the same project), annotate fields, constructor parameters or method parameters with [@TestResource](../apidocs/com.github.robtimus.junit.support/com/github/robtimus/junit/support/extension/testresource/TestResource.html) to inject a Java resource into the field, constructor parameter or method parameter.

-Note that the resource name is relative to the class that defines the method.
+Note that the resource name is relative to the class that defines the field, constructor or method.
 Use a leading `/` to start from the root of the class path.

 ### Injecting byte[]